USEPA/EPA_MOVES_Model/docs/MOVESGlossary.md

 **fuelYearID**    an ID mapping from calendar years with unique fuels to all calendar years

 **grid**    A user-defined portion of a zone.
 Intended to represent a grid cell.
-Not used .
+Not used

 **gridID**    integer ID referring to a specific grid cell.
-Not used.
+Not used

 **gridZoneAssoc**    The association of one grid with one zone.
-Not used.
+Not used

 **growthPatternID**    an integer ID referring to a specific growth pattern, which can be mapped in nrgrowthpattern